phreakyphoenix/WhatsAppBulkMessenger/README.md

 ## :diamond_shape_with_a_dot_inside: Supporting Python3
 Use the `urllib.parse.quote` function instead of the `urllib.quote` as in Py2, and obviously use brackets for print.
 That's it!

 Update: Now it supports both versions, just uncomment the library you need in imports.
 Defaults to Py3.
+Py2 might have issues due to dependencies dropping support for it.

 ## :performing_arts: Disclaimer